All States/Kansas/Olathe/General Contracting

 Maintain Compliance

-Renew license every 2 years with continuing education requirements and updated financial documentation.
-Keep bond current and report any business changes to licensing board.
+Renew registration every 2 years with continuing education requirements and updated insurance documentation.
+Late renewals subject to additional fees.

 § D · Field notes